LeonardoLyra/Repository-Search/README.md

 ## Descrição

-Como o titulo já diz, este projeto permite que você procure por repositórios GIT.
+As the name says, this project allows you to search a GIT Repository.

 ## Tecnolgias

-Para execução desse projeto foram utilizados: HTML, SASS, JavaScript, TypeScript e Angular.
+For the development: HTML, SASS, JavaScript, TypeScript e Angular.